Distorted thread locknut: Elliptical offset nuts

 Elliptical offset nuts is a catch-all category that encompasses designs known as oval locknuts or non-slotted hex locknuts,.
 The salient feature is that the thread has been deformed at one end so that the threads are no longer perfectly circular.
 The deformed end is usually shaped into an ellipse or obround triangle.
 These are known as one-way nuts as the nut may be easily started on the male fastener from the bottom non-deformed portion but is practically impossible to start from the deformed end.
 As the male fastener reaches the deformed section it stretches the threads of the nut elastically back into a circle.
 This action increases the friction between the nut and the fastener greatly and creates the locking action.
 Due to the elastic nature of the deformation the nuts can be reused indefinitely.

 Centerlock nuts

-Center lock nuts are similar to elliptical offset nuts, except that they are distorted in the middle of the nut.
+Centerlock wheel nuts are similar to elliptical offset nuts, except that they are distorted in the middle of the nut.
 This allows the nut to be started from either side.